Last Updated: February 5, 2021

 What is lab-meat?

-Lab-grown meat, a.k.a clean meat, acts as a substitute of animal meat and is basically cultured out of cells in a lab.
+Lab-grown meat, a.k.a clean meat, acts as a substitute for animal meat and is basically cultured out of cells in a lab.

 It’s eco-friendly and slaughter-free.
 It uses way less land, water, and energy.
 To most people, it sounds difficult to get past the fact that it’s not real meat.
 In the light of the growing population though, that sounds like a solution.